 John Williams joined DCA as a senior consultant in April, 2007.
 While technically new to the firm, Mr. Williams was well acquainted with DCA’s work, having been a client at the John S. and James L. Knight Foundation.
 Mr. Williams collaborated with DCA on early care and mobilization efforts in Boulder, CO.

-Mr. Williams has been instrumental to bringing DCA’s methodology to a series of extremely important efforts in early childhood education, health care and overall community well being in the Mississippi Delta region.
-He shepherded the Delta Health Alliance application to become one of the federally-designated Promise Communities and is engaged in the planning and implementation of the Indianola Promise Community initiative.
-Mr. Williams also is actively engaged in the MS Center for Educational Innovation’s (MSCEI) mission to establish early childhood education as a statewide priority.
+Mr. Williams serves on DCA’s technical assistance team for Lumina Foundation’s Goal 2025.
+He has been instrumental to bringing DCA’s methodology to a series of extremely important efforts in early childhood education, health care and overall community well being in the Mississippi Delta region.
+He shepherded the Delta Health Alliance application to become one of the federally-designated Promise Communities and helped plan and implement the Indianola Promise Community initiative.
+Mr. Williams also was active in the MS Center for Educational Innovation’s (MSCEI) successful mission to establish early childhood education as a statewide priority.
 His connection to Mississippi began with DCA’s work for SPARK, a national early education initiative by the W.K.
 Kellogg Foundation.

 At the Knight Foundation Mr. Williams served as a program director administering a regional grant budget in California and Colorado.
 His work focused on school readiness, primarily for low-income and immigrant children and families.
 In addition, he provided consulting and training in such areas as strategic planning; board and staff development and management; needs assessment; volunteer development; financial management and performance evaluation.